Offline

 Update a style pack

-You can manually refresh style packs using OfflineManager.loadStylePack, passing it the same StyleURI and an empty StylePackLoadOptions (note that if the acceptExpired flag is set the existing outdated resources will not be refreshed).
+flag is set, the existing outdated resources will not be refreshed).
 During the refresh, any missing resources will be loaded and expired resources will be updated.

 Update a region

-Normally, the map does not load new tile packs from the network, unless ResourceOptions.tileStoreUsageMode is set to .readAndUpdate.
-If ResourceOptions.tileStoreUsageMode is set to .readAndUpdate, the map will replace the outdated visible tile packs with fresh ones for all the tile regions that refer to these tile packs.
+, the map will replace the outdated visible tile packs with fresh ones for all the tile regions that refer to these tile packs.

 Delete style packs and regions

-To remove offline data from the database, you must first receive the list of tile regions as explained in the List offline styles packs and regions section.
+To remove offline data from the database, you must first receive the list of tile regions as explained in the List offline style packs and regions section.
 Once this list has been retrieved it may be used to select the style pack and/or tile regions to be deleted.

 offlineManager.removeStylePack(for: .outdoors)